 1. Introduction

 Internet Gaming Disorder (IGD) is a persistent and recurrent pattern of excessive and uncontrollable internet gaming, resulting in a cluster of cognitive and behavioral symptoms, impaired daily functioning, and significant psychological distress (American Psychiatric Association, 2013; World Health Organization, 2019; Király, Potenza, and Demetrovics, 2022).
 Adolescents are particularly vulnerable to IGD (Yu, Mo, Zhang, Li, & Lau, 2022; Lampropoulou, Siomos, Floros, & Christodoulou, 2022; Rosendo-Rios, Trott, & Shukla, 2022).
 The prevalence of IGD among adolescents ranges between 7% and 15% (Pontes et al., 2021).
 Other studies suggest a global prevalence that ranges from 2.47% to 3.05% (Pan et al., 2020; Stevens et al., 2021).
 Research suggests that IGD is rife among both genders but that boys and young men, with a rate of 19%, are at greater risk than girls and young women, whose rate of IGD is at 7.8% (Yu, Mo, Zhang, Li, & Lau, 2021).
 With gaming industry revenues expected to reach above $200 billion globally by 2023 (Statista, 2021), IGD may become even more widespread within this vulnerable population, warranting immediate attention.
 In Israel, a recent study indicated that 30% of the adolescents surveyed self-perceived as having IGD (Efrati & Spada, 2022).
 This alarmingly high prevalence of IGD self-awareness among adolescents, accompanied by the high IGD rates, underscores the long-standing need to identify IGD’s risk factors and provide reliable and valid assessment tools and early interventions in high-risk adolescents (Lampropoulou et al., 2022).
-Responding to these needs, this study aimed to validate the Metacognitions about Online Gaming Scale (MOGS; Spada & Caselli, 2017) among adolescents for prospective studies.
+Engaging with these objectives, the purpose of this study was to test the validity of Spada and Caselli’s (2017) “Metacognitions about Online Gaming Scale” (MOGS) for use in prospective studies on adolescents.

 1.1.
 Metacognitions and IGD

-Metacognition refers to “thinking about one’s own thinking”.
-It can be defined as any stable knowledge about one’s own cognitive system and strategies that may affect the regulation of cognition, the awareness of the current state of cognition, and the appraisal of the meaning of cognitive-affective states (Wells & Matthews, 1996).
-According to Wells and Matthews’ (1994; 1996) metacognitive model of psychological distress, metacognitions (beliefs about one’s cognitive-affective experiences and how they should be controlled) are involved in the activation and maintenance of maladaptive coping strategies that exacerbate negative affect.
-This, in turn, increases the likelihood of engaging in addictive behaviors as a form of escapism and as a last resort for achieving cognitive-affective self-regulation (Spada, Caselli, Nikcevic, & Wells, 2015).
+Metacognition refers to “thinking about one’s own thinking.”
+Any belief about one’s cognitive system can affect cognition management, self-awareness, and our evaluation of the significance of cognitive-affective states is a metacognition (Wells & Matthews, 1996).
+Metacognitions play a key role in developing maladaptive coping strategies that aggravate negative emotional states.
+(Wells & Matthews (1994; 1996).
+As a result, adolescents are at higher risk of engaging in addictive behaviors to avoid adverse life situations and self-regulate their cognitive and emotional states (Spada, Caselli, Nikcevic, & Wells, 2015).
 As metacognitions may vary across disorders (Casale et al., 2021), Spada and Caselli (2017) drew researchers’ attention away from generic metacognitions (i.e., generic beliefs about cognitive-affective experiences such as “I need to control my mind at all times”) to specific metacognitions concerning IGD by developing the MOGS.
 Metacognitions about online gaming are theorized to guide cognitive appraisal, and coping styles and (dis)regulate behaviors during the pre- and post-engagement phases toward external triggers (e.g., exposure to online gaming).